Whole Foods Market: Company structure

 Whole Foods Market is composed of seventeen companies, each specializing in a different product.
 In the 1990s, while new stores were being opened, other natural food chain stores were being acquired for horizontal integration.
 This led to the Federal Trade Commission challenging the eventual merger with Wild Oats on the basis that it violated antitrust laws, essentially eliminating competition and inflating prices in the health foods market.

 Subsidiary companies and suppliers

 Whole Foods Market is based on a system of decentralized buying.
 Each vendor is approved at the regional level for corporate standards such as being non-GMO and fair trade.
 Individual stores then decide which approved products to stock.
 They have a rolling ten-year distribution arrangement with UNFI.

 365 by Whole Foods Market

 In June 2015, the company announced a millennial-focused, and more affordable version of its regular stores, called "365 By Whole Foods Market".
-In addition to using digital price tags, in-store communication will largely be done through a smartphone app.
-In addition, the stores will have the goal of zero waste, donating all leftover food and using LED lights, as well as carbon dioxide-powered refrigeration cases.
-Jeff Turnas is president of the division.
+In addition to using digital price tags, in-store communication was done through a smartphone app.
+The stores had the goal of zero waste, which included donating leftover food, using LED lights, and using carbon dioxide–powered refrigeration cases.
+Jeff Turnas was president of the division.

-To cut costs, customers unload bulkier products directly off a pallet.
-Some items, like produce, are priced per item instead of by weight.
-For items sold by weight, the customers weigh, barcode, and tag those items before they reach the check-out counter.
-Unlike regular stores, 365 stores offer a rewards program.

-The first 365 By Whole Foods Market store opened in May 2016 in the Silver Lake neighborhood of Los Angeles.
-A second location opened two months later in Lake Oswego, Oregon, followed by a third store two months after that in Bellevue, Washington.
-In April 2017, a fourth location opened in Cedar Park, Texas.
-In August 2017, a fifth location was opened in Santa Monica, California.
-In September 2017, a sixth location was opened in Akron, Ohio.
-In January 2018, a seventh location was opened in Fort Greene neighborhood of Brooklyn, New York.
-The eighth location for the chain was opened in April 2018 in Long Beach, California, followed by the opening of the ninth location a month later in Upland, California.
-A tenth store was opened in the Independence Heights district of Houston, Texas, in August 2018.
-In December 2018, the eleventh and twelfth stores were opened at almost the same time in the Buckhead district of Atlanta and in Decatur, Georgia.